zodern/meteor-up/docs/docs.md

 For the staging app, `proxy.domains` would be `staging.myapp.com`.

-Now set up both projects and deploy the apps.
+Now, set up both projects and deploy the apps.

 ## Docker options